-In October 2022, as a counterpart to this external Modern Slavery Transparency Statement, an internal Modern Slavery Policy was introduced.
-This Policy provides a clear and consolidated view of English Heritage's stance on Modern Slavery, details all the controls we have in place, and codifies everyone's role in our Modern Slavery Act compliance activity.
+In addition, and since its introduction in October 2022, our Modern Slavery Policy provides a clear and consolidated view of English Heritage's stance, details all the controls we have in place, and codifies everyone's role in our Modern Slavery Act compliance activity.
 Our Modern Slavery Policy is reviewed no less than annually and is, as applicable, amended in line with latest best practice.
-The most recent review took place in October 2023.
+The most recent review took place in October 2024.